 Our focus

-In collaboration with our partners and community, we’re co-developing a digital platform designed to help health and community service professionals provide preventive oral health support – quickly and easily.
+In collaboration with our partners and community, we’re developing digital oral health tools, resources and platforms for individuals, health care and community service professionals to advance the oral health of all Australians.

-Grounded in the latest evidence and informed by lived expertise, the platform will provide simple, actionable guidance on preventive oral health for the people who need it most, right at the point of care.
+Grounded in the latest evidence and informed by lived expertise, our tools, resources and platforms will provide simple, actionable guidance on preventive oral health.

-The platform will include bite-sized preventive oral health education for professionals, culturally safe resources for clients, and tailored responses and recommendations for improving oral health and wellbeing.
+This will include bite-sized preventive oral health education for professionals, culturally safe resources, and tailored guidance for people to improve their oral health and wellbeing.

-Our aim is to support trusted professionals feel confident talking about oral health, to open the door to better health and better lives for the people they support.
+Our aim is to support trusted professionals to confidently talk about oral health, to open the door to better health and better lives for the people they support.

 Our approach